 Texas A&M University-Commerce has riding horses and a breeding herd.
 Prospective students have the opportunity to board their horses at the Equine Center.

-The Texas A&M University- Commerce Equine Center has a brand new covered riding facility that was just built in November 2012.
-This equine pavilion has a 110' X 180' riding arena, bleachers, 20 stalls for student boarding, 2 wash racks, and 2 tack rooms that each have 10 student tack lockers.
-The Equine Center also has a smaller outdoor riding arena that is used for obstacles and ground work and a larger outdoor riding arena that is equipped with chutes.
-The Equine Center has a working barn on property where students do a variety of tasks such as saddling up for a ride or working in an individual pen with their weanling they are halter training.
-There is a show barn at the Equine Center that has 7 stalls for horses being hauled to competitions, a wash rack, and 2 stocks.
-This barn is also home to the newly remodeled Equine Center classroom.
+The Mary Bonham Equine Pavilion at A&M - Commerce was completed in November 2012.
+This equine pavilion has a 110' X 180' covered riding arena, bleachers, 20 stalls for student boarding, 2 wash racks, and 2 tack rooms each with 10 student tack lockers.
+The Equine Center also has a smaller outdoor riding arena that is used for obstacles and groundwork and a larger outdoor riding arena that is equipped with chutes.
+The Equine Center has a working barn on property where routine tasks and procedures are completed - tacking up, health care, farrier work, etc. The Equine Center also houses a show barn with 7 stalls, a wash rack, and 2 stocks.
+This barn is also home to the Equine Center classroom.

 For more information or to set up a tour, please contact the Equine Center at 903-886-5901 or Brooke.Harris@tamuc.edu.